 Procedures at Stamford Hospital—What to Expect

-Michael Ebright, MD, Stamford Health Medical Group
+Michael Ebright, MD, Stamford Health Medical Group and Michael Parry, MD.
+Director of Infectious Diseases

 At Stamford Health, your safety is our top priority.
 We continue to take measures to safeguard your health during COVID-19 by following the Centers for Disease Control and Prevention's guidelines.